wellcomecollection/platform/docs/rfcs/archival_storage/README.md

 #### Storage Manifest

-The storage manifest provides a pointer to the stored accession, the location of any derivatives and enough other metadata to provide a consumer with a comprehensive view of the contents of the accession.
+The storage manifest provides a pointer to the stored accession and enough other metadata to provide a consumer with a comprehensive view of the contents of the accession.

+The storage manifest will include a serialization of the `bag-info.txt` file from the BagIt "bag".

 ```json
 {